Master of Divinity (M.Div.)

 school of theology and ministry

 The three-year Master of Divinity (M.Div.) degree provides a strong theological and practical foundation to those preparing for the ordained priesthood or for full-time lay ecclesial ministry in the Catholic Church.
 It accomplishes this goal through an integrated core curriculum designed to ensure appropriate academic, ministerial, and spiritual formation.
 The comprehensive education of the M.Div. prepares students to engage in a wide variety of ministries in the church and the world.
 Since leadership in ministry today requires collaboration between women and men, religious and secular, ordained and lay, the M.Div. program at the Boston College School of Theology and Ministry (STM) promotes collaborative learning as an appropriate means of preparing for ministry in all its forms.
-Building upon the previous theological and pastoral experience of the student, the program fosters the desire for lifelong learning and development in and through ministry.

-The ministerial formation of the student is a basic goal of the entire curriculum.
+Ministerial formation is a basic goal of the entire curriculum.
 The ability to engage in personal theological reﬂection and the cultivation of ministerial skills through practice and regular supervision are integral components of a comprehensive preparation for ministry.
 Practicum placements are numerous and can be done during the academic year in Boston, or over the summer throughout the country.
 Students are encouraged to take Clinical Pastoral Education (CPE) as their practicum experience, but it is not required.

 - A bachelor’s degree from an accredited institution.